 Why is it a must-try?

 With this drink, which resembles a bouquet of garden-fresh produce, an abundance of garnishes is the name of the game.
-In a glass-topped with cucumber slices, assorted fruits, and a mint sprig, gin-based Pimm’s No. 1 liqueur is mixed with lemon juice and ginger ale.
+In a glass-with cucumber slices, assorted fruits, and a mint sprig, gin-based Pimm’s No. 1 liqueur is with lemon juice and ginger ale.
 If you’re feeling really festive, sprinkle with powdered sugar.

 Gimlet

-Although the original recipe asks for gin, you can make this drink with vodka instead.
+Although the original Old Fashioned Cocktail Recipes asks for gin, you can make this drink with vodka instead.

 – 2 oz gin or vodka